 Tears graced my cheeks again, but a big ole’ grin swallowed them up, followed by uncontrollable laughter.

 And like a film reel playing before me, I saw a little girl with blonde hair and thick bangs, freckles on her nose, and two big front teeth.

 All because of a tiny coffee creamer.

-Being extra silly her dad showed that little girl and her sister how to use a spoon to flip the creamer in the air.
+Being extra silly her dad showed the little girl and her sister how to use a spoon to flip the creamer in the air.
 He flipped a creamer extra high and it landed perfectly on this tiny ledge on the wall.
 The waitress came by right as it happened and they all placed their hands in their lap, stifled their laughter, and acted like nothing happened.
 As soon as she left the table, they burst into laughter.